Production Schedule and Mentor Bios

 Guest Artists In Residence

-Each April three nationally known guest artists are invited to be residence for the Seabury Quinn Jr Playwrights Festival to respond to MFA plays and work with the MFA playwrights.
+Each April, three nationally recognized, industry professional guest artists are invited to be in residence for the Seabury Quinn Jr Playwrights Festival to respond to the MFA plays and work with the MFA playwrights.

 We are pleased to announce the guest artists joining us for the 2018 Seabury Quinn Jr Playwrights Festival: